minzzelo/cs2101ug/docs/UserGuide.md

 **Steps for filtering for a flashcard based on category and tag**:

 **Step 1**: Suppose you want to filter for a flashcard which has a Trivial category and contains the preloaded tag.
-Type the command `filter c/Trivial t/preloaded` and press Enter.
+Type the command `filter c/Trivial t/preloaded` and press Enter

 ![filedirectory](images/ug/ug_filter_step1.PNG)

-**Step 2**: The result display will show the number of flashcards listed after applying the filter.
+**Step 2**: The result display will show the number of flashcards listed after applying the filter

-**Step 3**: The list view will show the update list of flashcards belonging to the Trivial category with a "preloaded" tag.
+**Step 3**: The list view will show the update list of flashcards belonging to the Trivial category with a "preloaded" tag

 ![filedirectory](images/ug/ug_filter_step2_3.PNG)